 I'm a writer who captures the pulse of adolescent confusion in my Young Adult fiction, Sliding on the Edge and The Princess of Las Pulgas.
 Of course, I often reveal a lot of my Old Adult confusion while doing that.
-I've just published my first Middle Grade fantasy titled Alligators Overhead.
-My blog posts come on Mondays & Thursdays unless there's something important, then they come as needed.
+My first Middle Grade fantasy titled Alligators Overhead is out to good reviews, so that's making me happy.

 Alligators Overhead Trailer